CozyPlantlady/the-garden-gate/README.md

 ## TESTING
 User stories:

-User can choose to start the game.
+- User can choose to start the game.
-User can give a name for the character.
+- User can give a name for the character.
-User can read the story part, and choose from options what to do next.
+- User can read the story part, and choose from options what to do next.
-User can see their previous decision.
+- User can see their previous decision.
-User can end the game when they want.
+- User can end the game when they want.
-User can choose to replay.
+- User can choose to replay.
-User can see items they have collected.
+- User can see items they have collected.

-Bugs and other issues:
+### Bugs and other issues:
-- Had problems with start button function.
-Changed the start-button from being purely JS to be in HTML instead.
+- Had problems with start button function that was purely JS.
+Changed the start-button from being JS to be in HTML instead.
+- Ended up doing same with thing with option buttons.
+- 29/6: Problem: How to change text of both option buttons at the same time as well as the story text.
+Trying to have all three to read the pageNumber, but something isn't connecting right.
+After meeting with mentor I'm going to change code so that all three changes are under one function, since currently they are seperate.

 ### DEPLOYMENT
 Site was deployed to Github Pages.